pippim/pippim.github.io/index.md

 ## Daily Backup
 {:.no_toc}

-Normally you will `git pull` all the directories and files from your website to your local drive.
+You can `git pull` all directories and files from the
+{{ site.title }} website, stored on GitHub,
+to your local drive.
 If you plan on developing locally, you probably want to save your daily work.
-This script is what {{ site.title }} uses for daily backup to gmail.com (in the cloud, so it should be safe):
+This script is what {{ site.title }} uses for daily off-site backup to `gmail.com`:

 ``` bash
 # WEBSITE - Local copies of files on pippim.github.io (EXCLUDES /assets/css/img)